Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Proof of Theorem

 \end{lem}

 Proof: Since $|p|=1$, without loss of generality, we may assume that $p\cdot (1,0)>{1\over 2}$.
-Owing to the above Lemma \ref{lem:direction-reachability}, there exists $\beta>0$ such that, staring from any point $x\in Q$, player I can design a strategy so that it takes at most $2\beta $ time to move the game trajectory into $U_1+(-2\pi,0)$.
-Using periodicity, staring from any point $x\in Q$, in time $t$, player I can design a strategy to move the game trajectory into $U_1+(-2\pi k,0)$ for some $k\geq {t\over 2\beta}-1$.
+Owing to the above Lemma \ref{lem:direction-reachability}, there exists $\beta>0$ such that, starting from any point $x\in Q=[0,\pi]^2$, player I can design a strategy so that it takes at most $2\beta $ time to move the game trajectory into $U_1+(-2\pi,0)$.
+Using periodicity, staring from any point $x\in Q$, in time $t$, player I can design a strategy to move the game trajectory into $U_1+(-2\pi k,0)$ for some $k\geq {t\over 2\beta}-1$ within time t.
+Since $U_1+(-2\pi k,0)$ is $-V$ flow invariant, when the game trajectory arrives at $U_1+(-2\pi k,0)$, if needed, player I can just choose $\eta=0$ until time $t$.
+Accordingly, by the game theory formulation, we have that